 For a starter watch, both the Spring Drive and Elegance Kollektion embrace the brand’s minimalist vision with attention to detail.

 Offering exceptional quality and precision, Swiss watchmaker Breitling is best known for its large chronographs like the Navitimer or Chronomat.
 With its circular slide rule on the bezel, the brand is closely associated with aviation.

 “Breitling entered a whole new chapter with its Superocean collection, offering complete functionality at 200m below sea level.
 If you are looking for an alternative to the more mainstream brands for dive watches, the Superocean Heritage would be a perfect choice.”

 A sister brand to Rolex, TUDOR has truly carved out its own place in the market to establish a collector’s niche.
-A competitively priced option, the Geneva-based brand specializes in classic, sport, diving and heritage-inspired watches.
+A competitively priced option, the Geneva-based brand specialises in classic, sport, diving and heritage-inspired watches.

 “TUDOR has done some incredible work positioning itself as a fine watch brand.
-Some of my favorite timepieces, the Black Bay collection combines the nostalgia of vintage watches with the technical innovations of today.”
+Some of my favourite timepieces, the Black Bay collection combines the nostalgia of vintage watches with the technical innovations of today.”